 We now turn to the chemical properties of these bar-supporting orbits.
-In the third row of Fig. \ref{fig:chem_orbit_families}, we present the \alphafe\ vs. \feh, and in the fourth row, we show the corresponding MDFs, both for the full bar sample and for each orbital group defined above.
+In the third row of Fig. \ref{fig:chem_orbit_families}, we present the \alphafe\ versus \feh, and in the fourth row, we show the corresponding MDFs, for both the full bar sample and each orbital group defined above.
 We use a limit of \alphafe\ = 0.1 dex to separate the high-\alphafe\ and low-\alphafe\ stars.
 We find that the bar has an equal contribution (50/50\%) of the high- and low-\alphafe\ stars.
-The MDF shows a large fraction of metal-rich stars with a narrow peak at $\sim+0.4$ dex with a plateau towards lower metallicity up to $\sim-$0.5 and a tail down to $-1.5$ dex.
-The brezel orbits ($1.5<f_{z}/f_{x}<1.9$) show an 8\% higher contribution from the high-\alphafe\ stars while the MDF shows 3 clear peaks at around +0.4, 0.0 and $-$0.5 dex respectively.
-The `banana' orbits ($1.9<f_{z}/f_{x}<2.2$) have 16\% more low-\alphafe\ stars and the MDF show a massive contribution from super-solar metallicity stars - half of stars in this group have \feh>0 dex.
-The `boxy/peanut' group ($2.2<f_{z}/f_{x}<3.25$) have 14\% more high-\alphafe\ stars with MDF now showing a larger number of metal-poor stars.
-The higher order orbit groups show an inversion from the `peanut' group with increasing contribution from the low-\alphafe\ stars.
-For these groups, most of the stars have $-0.5<\feh<0.5$ and the metal-rich peak shifts towards the solar metallicity while the fraction of both very metal-rich and metal-poor is diminished.
-Interestingly, among the inner bar families, we also find a few metal-poor stars with lower-\alphafe\ (around 0.1-0.15 dex) in the more metal-poor range, abundance akin to the globular cluster star captured by the Galactic bar as discussed in \citet{Souza2024b}.
+The MDF shows a high fraction of metal-rich stars with a narrow peak at $\sim+0.4$ dex with a plateau towards lower metallicities up to $\sim-$0.5 and a tail down to $-1.5$ dex.
+The brezel orbits ($1.5<f_{z}/f_{x}<1.9$) show an 8\% higher contribution from the high-\alphafe\ stars, while the MDF shows three clear peaks at around +0.4, 0.0, and $-$0.5 dex.
+The `banana' orbits ($1.9<f_{z}/f_{x}<2.2$) have 16\% more low-\alphafe\ stars, and the MDF shows a massive contribution from super-solar metallicity stars.
+Half of stars in this group have \feh>0 dex.
+The `boxy-peanut' group ($2.2<f_{z}/f_{x}<3.25$) have 14\% more high-\alphafe\ stars, with the MDF now showing a higher number of metal-poor stars.
+The higher-order orbit groups show an inversion from the `peanut' group with increasing contribution from the low-\alphafe\ stars.
+For these groups, most of the stars have $-0.5<\feh<0.5$.
+The metal-rich peak shifts towards the solar metallicity, while the fraction of both very metal-rich and metal-poor stars is diminished.
+Interestingly, among the inner bar families, we also find a few metal-poor stars with lower \alphafe\ (around 0.1-0.15 dex) in the more metal-poor range, abundance akin to the GC stars captured by the Galactic bar, as discussed in \citet{Souza2024b}.
 In Sec. \ref{sec:SpBDB} we discuss a possible reservoir of such stars in the bulge region.

 \begingroup \endgroup

 In addition to the morphological and chemical differences discussed above, we also examine the overall kinematic properties of the various orbital groups.
 As shown in Table \ref{tab:orb_kinematics}, we find that the velocity dispersion systematically decreases with increasing frequency ratio, while the mean azimuthal velocity ($V_{\phi}$) increases.
 This trend reflects the expected increase in rotational velocity with radius: orbits with lower frequency ratios are confined to the inner bar, whereas those with higher ratios contribute to the outer bar structure.